Mohamed-Motaz/Miscellaneous/profiling_strings_concatenation/README.md

 - go test -bench . -benchmem -cpuprofile prof.cpu -memprofile prof.mem

 To pprof into the cpu profile:
--  go tool pprof prof.cpu
+-  go tool pprof profiling_strings_concatenation.test prof.cpu

 To view the flamegraph and more for the cpu profile:
 - go tool pprof -http ":8000" prof.cpu